-Washington University urologists are experts in the detection of prostate cancer and determining the best method of treatment.
-They also offer the full spectrum of therapies, including a middle ground of destroying a tumor without affecting the whole prostate.
+Washington University urologists are experts in the detection of prostate cancer using PSA, MRI and innovative targeted biopsy strategies.
+They also offer the full spectrum of therapies from active surveillance to focal ablation to complete removal of the prostate.

 Washington University was a leading center in the development of the prostate-specific antigen (PSA) test and the standard radical prostatectomy procedure, in which all of the prostate gland and some of the tissue around it are removed.
 Today, our urologists offer the most advanced surgical treatments for prostate cancer, including laparoscopic and robotic prostatectomy and focal ablation (destruction of the tumor by freezing the tumor or targeting it using laser technology).
 They also have been leaders in national efforts to develop the most appropriate screening guidelines and investigate the use of a drug to reduce the risk of prostate cancer.

 For all locations call (314) 362-8200 to schedule an appointment: